kevin11h/12-ideas-in-12-hours-a-day/README.md

 10. How to build + sustain momentum?
 11. Be -> Being -> Becoming -> Believe -> Belong -> Beyond
 12. How to ask better more important greater helpful, actionable questions?

+1. How to be less distracted but daydream?
+2. How to be a garden of mind?
+3. How to focus on what's important?
+4. How to act upright, sit upright, be of good (under)standing + posture ?
+5. How to sustain attention and act presently?
+6. How to dream + think + plan ahead + pivot ?
+7. How to silence the enemy and quiet the doubting voice ?
+8. How to help others ?
+9. How to be valuable ?
+10.
+11.
+12.